 Exchange (company-type) and regulated by the Taiwan Securities and Futures Bureau.
 India: J.P.
 Morgan India Private Limited is a member of the National Stock Exchange of India Limited and The Stock Exchange, Mumbai and is regulated by the Securities and Exchange Board of India.
 Thailand: JPMorgan Securities (Thailand) Limited is a member of the Stock Exchange of Thailand and is regulated by the Ministry of Finance and the Securities and Exchange Commission.
 Indonesia: PT J.P.
 Morgan Securities Indonesia is a member of the Jakarta Stock Exchange and Surabaya Stock Exchange and is regulated by the BAPEPAM.
 Philippines: J.P.
 Morgan Securities Philippines Inc. is a member of the Philippine Stock Exchange and is regulated by the Securities and Exchange Commission.
 Brazil: Banco J.P.
 Morgan S.A. is regulated by the Comissao de Valores Mobiliarios (CVM) and by the Central Bank of Brazil.
 Mexico: J.P.
 Morgan Casa de Bolsa, S.A. de C.V., J.P.
 Morgan Grupo Financiero is a member of the Mexican Stock Exchange and authorized to act as a broker dealer by the National Banking and Securities Exchange Commission.
 Singapore: This material is issued and distributed in Singapore by J.P.
 Morgan Securities Singapore Private Limited (JPMSS) [mica (p) 207/01/2008 and Co.
 Reg.
-No.: 199405335R] which is a member of the Singapore Exchange Securities Trading Limited and is regulated by the MAS.
+No.: 199405335R] which is a member of the Singapore Exchange Securities Trading Limited and is regulated by the Monetary Authority of Singapore (MAS) and/or JPMorgan Chase Bank, N.A., Singapore branch (JPMCB Singapore) which is regulated by the MAS.
 Malaysia: This material is issued and distributed in Malaysia by JPMorgan Securities (Malaysia) Sdn Bhd (18146-x) which is a Participating Organization of Bursa Malaysia Securities Bhd and is licensed as a dealer by the Securities Commission in Malaysia.
 Pakistan: J. P. Morgan Pakistan Broking (Pvt.)
 Ltd is a member of the Karachi Stock Exchange and regulated by the Securities and Exchange Commission of Pakistan.